MicrosoftDocs/customer-insights/topics/developers/downloads/tutorials/ios-objc.md

 MSAnalytics.trackEvent("VideoClicked", withProperties:properties)
 ```

-Use this code to configure multiple projects or telemetry endpoints:
+ - Use this code to configure multiple projects or telemetry endpoints:

+**Objective-C**

 ```
 // Objective-C